 Exercise direction and control over and provide for the proper care and maintenance of the property of the Association.

-Convene at the call of the President of the Association, or upon written demand signed by a majority of the members thereof, and communicated to each member of the Executive Council.
+Convene at the call of the President of the Association, or upon written demand signed by a majority of the members thereof, and communicated to each member of the Board of Directors.

 Issue the call for a scheduled Annual Conference of the Association in the event the President of the Association fails to do so.